 They are the economic free zones.

-Not all free zones are identical: some are tax free, others envision tax advantages, and indeed, one of the most versatile and with the greatest potential are port free zones.
+Not all free zones are the same: some are tax free, others envision tax advantages, and indeed, one of the most versatile and with the greatest potential are port free zones.

 This is because port free zones are crossroads for ships from allover the world, freight is stored and manufactured there, and it can also travel from one country to another without being taxed.